 The Oversight Unit enjoys functional and operational independence in performing its duties.
 Accordingly, the Chief of Oversight has the authority to initiate, carry out, and report on any action which the Chief of Oversight considers necessary to fulfil the Unit’s mandate.
 To provide for the independence of the Unit, its staff reports to the Chief of Oversight.

 The OU shall be provided with the necessary resources, including appropriately trained and experienced professionals, to fulfill its responsibilities under this Charter and maintain its independence.
-The resources allocated to the OU are approved by the Secretary-General based on the request submitted by the Chief of Oversight in accordance with the strategy and annual work plan, and in consultation with the IMAC, as necessary.
+The resources allocated to the OU shall be approved by the Secretary-General based on the request submitted by the Chief of Oversight in accordance with the strategy and annual work plan of the OU, and in consultation with the IMAC, as necessary.
 The Chief of Oversight has managerial responsibility and control over the human and financial resources of the Unit, while abiding by the ITU regulations and rules.

 In the exercise of the OU’s duties, the Chief of Oversight takes advice from IMAC, which shall provide input into the annual performance exercise.
-The Chief of Oversight is appointed on a 5-year fixed-term contract with no possibility of extension.
-Post-employment restrictions will apply.
+The Chief of Oversight shall be appointed by the Secretary-General in consultation with IMAC and then approved by the ITU Council.
+The Chief of Oversight shall be appointed on a 5-year fixed-term contract with no possibility of extension.
+On completion of the fixed term of office he/she shall not be eligible for any appointment to any other position in ITU.

 The Chief and staff of the OU shall abide by the ITU applicable Code of Ethics/Conduct and shall at all times maintain and safeguard their independence, objectivity and professionalism in fulfilling their responsibilities.
 The Chief and staff of the OU shall avoid situations of conflict of interest, or which may otherwise impair their judgment, in relation to the responsibilities assigned to them.
 OU staff members shall annually file a statement of their objectivity and independence.
 The Chief of Oversight and OU staff must declare to the Secretary-General or the Ethics Officer any conflict of interests or impairment that may affect their participation in oversight activities and accordingly discharge themselves from such participation.